openhab/openhab-addons/bundles/org.openhab.binding.openweathermap/README.md

 ## Supported Things

-There are three supported things.
+There are two supported things.

 ### OpenWeatherMap Account